mlbench/mlbench-docs/tutorials.rst

 After installation, mlbench is usable by calling the ``mlbench`` command.

+MLBench supports multiple clouds, but for the purposes of this tutorial we will focus on Google Cloud.
 To create a new Google cloud cluster, simply run (this might take a couple of minutes):

 .. code-block:: shell